Bromazepam

 Bromazepam, sold under many brand names, is a benzodiazepine.
 It is mainly an anti-anxiety agent with similar side effects to diazepam.
-In addition to being used to treat anxiety or panic states, bromazepam may be used as a premedicant prior to minor surgery.
+In addition to being used to treat anxiety, bromazepam may be used as a premedication prior to minor surgery.
 Bromazepam typically comes in doses of 1.5 mg, 3 mg and 6 mg tablets.

 It was patented in 1961 by Roche and approved for medical use in 1974.